 This is a fourth-year core course for students following a BE (Electrical) or (Telecommunications) program in the EE&T School and other combined degree programs.
-This course constitutes the first part (Thesis A) of the two-part thesis work (Thesis A and B).
+This course constitutes the first part (Thesis A) of the three-part thesis work (Thesis A, B and C).
 It involves a detailed literature search and reviews of the background for the chosen topic, familiarisation with the tools or equipment required for the project, some preliminary design/developmental work, and formulation of a research plan.
-This prepares the student for the detailed project work that will be undertaken in Thesis B in the following semester.
+This prepares the student for the detailed project work that will be undertaken in Thesis B and C in the following subsequent two terms.